kengyulin/Exam-platform/README.md

 This project demonstrates a simple setup for searching ISMS documents stored in a `temp` directory using Elasticsearch.
 The search index uses a Chinese text analyzer so that queries work well with Chinese content.
 The front-end is written in React with Tailwind CSS, while the back-end uses Python and Flask.

+Elasticsearch provides powerful full-text search with fuzzy matching, relevance ranking, faceted aggregations, and near real-time indexing.
+These capabilities are showcased in this example.

 ## Backend

 1. Install Python dependencies: